 Lastly, Setup Xbox One screen Time limits.

 The beauty of the Microsoft Family feature is about deciding when your child can use your Windows 10 PC or the Xbox One console.
 You can set up an ap time so he can play on Xbox One every day and for a particular period.
 He will need his parents’ permission if he tries to play off the timing.

 - Open your child’s account by clicking on Activity History.

 - Select the timing for every day, and you will be all set.

 And this concludes your guide here.
-There are lot many things that I can write, but this is good enough for you to start with, and learn from it.
-Its pretty simple, but if you have a question, do let me know in the comments.
+There are many things that I can write, but this is good enough for you to start with and learn from.
+It’s pretty simple, but if you have a question, let me know in the comments.

 Read next: How to share Xbox One games with the family with multiple consoles.

 Why can’t I change my child’s settings on Xbox One?

 First, you must make sure you are using your account or the account that manages the child settings on the console.
 Second, the Xbox services need to be working.
 If any of the services related to Family settings are not working, the changes will not be reflected.
 Lastly, ensure that there is no passkey required to change the settings.

 Why does it say my Xbox account is a child account?